Street King Immortal: Background

 50 Cent performing on The Invitation Tour in 2010.

 Originally, 50 Cent's fifth studio album was set to be Black Magic, an album influenced by several genres including rock and dance music.
 However, its release was postponed as 50 Cent began to write more material based on a different concept.
 As a result, recording sessions for a brand new album began from scratch, and material recorded for Street King Immortal is reportedly of a traditional hip hop nature, involving producers such as Alex da Kid, Bangladesh, Cardiak, Dr. Dre, Hit-Boy, Jake One, Jim Jonsin, and Just Blaze among others.
 It was later reported that the album would be titled 5 (Murder by Numbers), and would be released on July 3, 2012.
 50 Cent instead decided to make 5 (Murder by Numbers) a separate album, to be released as a free download on July 6, 2012, and release a new collection of material as his sixth studio album, titled Street King Immortal:

 I got a chance to hear the music that was playing out there prior to me coming there.
 It's almost like when I come into the territory they change the music to 50 Cent music, so I'm saying, 'What were you playing before I got here?'
 And this music was all fast, the tempo and production, it was just different.

 — 50 Cent, speaking on Black Magics influences of dance music.

 In November 2009, 50 Cent released his fourth studio album, titled Before I Self Destruct.
-The album did not match the previous commercial success of his first three studio albums, only selling 160,000 copies in its first week of release in the United States, peaking at number five on the Billboard 200.
+The album did not match the previous commercial success of his first three studio albums, only selling 180,000 copies in its first week of release in the United States, peaking at number three on the Billboard 200.
 To help promote the album, 50 Cent went on The Invitation Tour; while on the European leg of the tour, he visited nightclubs and was impressed with the vastly changing styles of music played.
 Because of this, 50 Cent began to write and record material for an album called Black Magic while still on tour.
 This new album's music would be influenced by number of genres, including dance, rock and pop music; it would have a "higher tempo" than his previous work, although he claimed that the predominant genre of the music would still be hip hop.